 About

-Making Tracks is an international music exchange programme with an environmental focus, based around an annual UK residency and tour.
-We bring together exceptional emerging artists - as well as more experienced musicians deserving of wider recognition - to showcase diverse music, initiate new collaborations and explore strategies for music-based environmental engagement.
+Based around a residency and tour, Making Tracks bring together exceptional early-career artists - as well as more experienced musicians deserving of wider recognition - to initiate new collaborations, showcase diverse music, and explore approaches to intercultural and interspecies music-making.

 Residency